 Once you’ve confirmed the return time of your bus, head straight to the upper part of the village.
 Follow the route through the lower village, go past the map on the board and go straight ahead towards a short series of steps.
 Follow this path along the cobbled path, the path is joined by a route on the right that you’ll use to return.
 At this point, you’ll find a photographer taking photos (for around €5).
 Your photo will be ready for you when you return down to the lower village.
 They’re not pushy, so just say no if you don’t want one.

 Go through the tunnel in the rock to the upper village area.

 Walk as far as you can, and look down to see the magnificent views of the Guadalest reservoir which supplies the water to Benidorm and the surrounding area.
 There are great photo opportunities here.
 Walk around the walls and take a peek at the shops and cafes here.

-If you’d like to go higher up to the Guadalest Castle, Spain then the entrance is by the rock tunnel.
+You can then also go higher up to the Guadalest Castle.
 The entrance is €4 for adults and €2 for children.
 There are great photo opportunities from here.

 Exit the rock tunnel and head back towards the lower village.
 Take the left-hand fork of the path, and marvel at the views down to the coast.
 Along this cobbled street, you’ll find souvenir shops.
 You probably have time now to visit either a museum (or two) or partake of a quick lunch stop.